GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 #### Gluu OAuth Auth and PEP

+Follow these steps to add a `gluu-oauth-auth` and `gluu-oauth-pep` plugin:

 - Click `ROUTES` on the left panel
 - Click on the `route id/name` with `gluu.local.org` as the host
 - Click on `Plugins`
 - Click on `+ ADD PLUGIN` button
 - You will see `Gluu OAuth Auth and PEP` title and `+` icon in pop-up.
 - Click on the `+` icon and it will show the below form.
 Add the ACR expression as in the below screenshots.

+    In below ACR expression `/company/??` path is protected. `HTTP GET` operation allow for both `user` and `admin`. `HTTP POST, PUT, PATCH, OPTIONS, DELETE` operation allow for only for `admin`.Check [here](../../plugin/gluu-oauth-auth-pep/#oauth-scope-expression) to make more complex ACR expression.

 ![angular-demo3](../img/angular-demo-3.png)